miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 ssh -o StrictHostKeyChecking=no cluster-slave-2
 ```

+### Option 2: the not so insecure way
-If you do not wish to leave the private key in the master instance, an alternative schema can be used.
+If you do not wish to leave the cloud private key in the master instance, an alternative schema can be used.
 It uses the cloud private key just to get access to upload a new key to the slave instances.
 Once done, the cloud private key is removed.
 First, the procedures to handle the `lab` private key in the master instance described previously (upload and permissions set) are followed.
 The result will be having a private key with proper permissions in `~/.ssh/id_rsa`.

 Next, a new pair of public/private keys is generated (mind the new key names in order not to overwrite the existing key).
 This new key pair will be the one used for subsequent communications between the master and the slave instances:
 ```bash